tsingke/AlphaEvolution/README.md

 gbesthistory=gbesthistory(1:MaxFEs);
 end
 ```
-`Note: This paper has been submitted to Elseviewer Journal and in reviewing.
-The source code mentioned in the paper is only for the purpose of article review .
-Thanks for your understanding and reading.`

 ## 6. Acknowledgements

-**We would like to express our sincere gratitude to the anonymous reviewers for taking the time to review our paper.**

 This work is supported by the National Natural Science Foundation of China (No. 62006144) , the Major Fundamental Research Project of Shandong, China(No. ZR2019ZD03) , and the Taishan Scholar Project of Shandong, China (No.ts20190924).